-The current accepted bird list was taken from the Texas Birds Record Committee website during June of 2020.
+The current accepted bird list was taken from the Texas Birds Record Committee website in 2020 and has been occasionally updated since that time.
 The earlier state-wide bird checklists - Oberholser 1974, and Strecker 1912 - were compiled, annotated and published using the most current research available at that time.
-Overall, the consistency between the two earlier works was fairly remarkable.
+Overall, the consistency between the two earlier works and the recent checklist was fairly remarkable.
 Strecker's list was not given to any oceanic travel so pelagic birds were largely missing, but otherwise there were few surprises.

 Only a few birds would not have the documentation needed to make it to today's modern list.
 Both Oberholser and Strecker refer to Reiffer's Hummingbird (now Rufous-tailed Hummingbird) with a specimen record in 1876.
 However, that reference was of a live captured bird that apparently escaped.
 Obserholser refers to a second sight record near Brownsville later, but there is no specimen and details are unclear.
 It is now no longer an accepted Texas species and there are no other records in the United States.